angelod1as/node_starter/README.md

 # Node Starter

-> A Node server boilerplate.
+> A Node server typescript boilerplate.

 A good starting point for a Node server.
 It uses Redis for cache management and Postgres as relational database — both easily removable and interchanged.
+Also, it's entirely written using Typescript.

 Folder structure tries to follow the [SOLID](https://khalilstemmler.com/articles/solid-principles/solid-typescript/) principles.